Thermodynamic measurement of the sound velocity of a Bose gas across the transition to Bose-Einstein condensation: Experimental sequence

 \section{Experimental sequence}

 The experimental setup and procedure is thoroughly described in previous works \cite{Henn2009,HennBJP}.
 The starting point of our experiments is a sample of $^{87}$Rb atoms spin-polarized in the $|F=2,m_{F}=+2\rangle$ hyperfine state in a harmonic magnetic trap with trapping frequencies given by $\omega_z=2\pi \times 21.1(1)\unit{Hz}$ and $\omega_r=2\pi \times 188.2(3)\unit{Hz}$.
-Sound velocity (Eq.~\eqref{eq:firstsoundlow3}) is evaluated above, around and below the critical temperature $T_c$ for Bose-Einstein condensation.
+Sound velocity (equation~(\ref{eq:firstsoundlow3})) is evaluated above, around and below the critical temperature $T_c$ for Bose-Einstein condensation.
 Atom-number ranges from $1 \times 10^6$ at $\unit[2]{\mu K}$ in a fully thermal cloud to $1-2 \times 10^{5}$ Bose-condensed atoms with no distinguishable thermal component, indicating condensed fractions $N_0/N > 70\%$.
 After reaching a final given state, the trap is switched off and the atoms are allowed to freely expand for $\unit[23]{ms}$, after which they are imaged through standard resonant absorption imaging.
-By fitting the thermal (condensed) cloud images with well-stablished gaussian (Thomas-Fermi) profiles we extract the number of condensed atoms, number of thermal atoms, typical sizes, densities and the temperature of the cloud.
+We fit the cloud images with well-stablished bimodal (gaussian + Thomas-Fermi) profiles to determine: the number of condensed atoms, number of thermal atoms, typical sizes, densities and the temperature of the cloud.

 The number of atoms as well as their final temperature is controlled by increasing or decreasing the initial number of atoms loaded in the trap and/or by the radio frequency used in the process of forced evaporative cooling.